Density-dependent incompressible Navier--Stokes equations in critical tent spaces: Introduction

-that governs the evolution of the density $\rho=\rho(x,t) \geqslant 0$ the velocity $u=u(x,t)\in\R^n$ and the pressure $P=P(x,t)\in\R$ of viscous incompressible flows with variable density in the whole space $\R^n$ with $n=2,3.$ Above, we denoted by $ \mathbb R^{n+1}_+$ the set of pairs $(x,t)$ such that $t>0$ and $x\in\R^n.$ \smallbreak These equations are called inhomogeneous or density-dependent incompressible Navier--Stokes equations.
-They are a toy model for describing the evolution of mixtures of incompressible homogeneous fluids (in which case it is natural to consider discontinuous density), or pollutants. \smallbreak Since the pioneering work by J. Leray \cite{Leray} in 1934, a huge mathematical literature has been dedicated to the so-called \emph{incompressible Navier-Stokes equations} that correspond to the case with constant density.
-Then, \eqref{inhom} reduces to:
+supplemented with initial data $(\rho_0,u_0)$ at time $t=0.$ \smallbreak These equations govern the evolution of the density $\rho=\rho(x,t) \geqslant 0,$ the velocity $u=u(x,t)\in\R^3$ and the pressure $P=P(x,t)\in\R$ of viscous incompressible flows with variable density in the whole space $\R^3.$ They are a toy model for describing mixtures of incompressible homogeneous fluids (in which case it is natural to consider discontinuous density), or pollutants. \smallbreak Since the pioneering work by J. Leray \cite{Leray} in 1934, a huge mathematical literature has been dedicated to the case with constant density, namely

-In the case $n=3,$ J. Leray established that any divergence free square integrable initial velocity field $u_0$ generates at least one global-in-time distributional solution (that he called \emph{turbulent solutions}) satisfying the energy inequality :
+J. Leray established that any divergence-free square integrable initial velocity field $u_0$ generates at least one global-in-time distributional solution of \eqref{ns} (that he called \emph{turbulent solution}) satisfying the energy inequality:

 He also pointed out that smoother data give rise to smoother global and unique solutions if $\|u_0\|_{L^2}\|\nabla u_0\|_{L^2}$ is small enough.
-At the same time, he left open the question of global existence of a smooth solution in the case of large data. \medbreak In 1964, H. Fujita and T. Kato \cite{FK} observed that solving \eqref{ns} may be reformulated in terms of a fix point problem, namely
+At the same time, he left open the question of global existence of a smooth solution in the case of large data. \medbreak In 1964, H. Fujita and T. Kato \cite{FK} observed that solving \eqref{ns} may be reformulated in terms of a fix point problem, namely it is formally equivalent to

-where $(e^{tA})_{t>0}$ denotes the Stokes semi-group. \smallbreak In the three dimensional case, by taking advantage of the classical fixed point theorem in complete metric spaces, they established the existence and uniqueness of a unique global-in-time solution whenever the (divergence free) initial velocity $u_0$ has $\dot H^{1/2}$ Sobolev regularity.
-It is by now well understood that the optimal framework for solving \eqref{ns} by means of the fixed point theorem must be sought among the Banach spaces $X$ with the same scaling invariance as \eqref{ns}, namely satisfying for all $\lambda>0,$
+where $(e^{tA})_{t>0}$ denotes the Stokes semi-group. \smallbreak In the case of three dimensional domains, by taking advantage of the classical fixed point theorem in complete metric spaces, they established the existence and uniqueness of a unique global-in-time solution whenever the (divergence-free) initial velocity $u_0$ has $H^{\frac{1}{2}}$ Sobolev regularity.
+It is by now well understood that when the fluid domain is the whole space, the optimal framework to solve \eqref{ns} by means of the fixed point theorem must be sought among the Banach spaces $X$ with the same scaling invariance as \eqref{ns}, that is, satisfying for all $\lambda>0,$